shikaan/shikaan.github.io/content/blog/cache-writing/index.md

 ---
-title: Writing - Cache Techniques
-tags: ["python", "javascript", "node", "cache"]
+title: What is Cache?
+(Part II)
+tags: ["cache", "frontend", "backend", "python"]
-description: Cache writing techniques
+description:
 coverImage: "cover.jpg"
 date: "2018-12-25T00:00:00.000Z"
 commentLink: ""
 ---

-# Introduction

-This second episode follows what we started [here](https://dev.to/shikaan/-design-patterns-in-web-development----active-caching-1-23e2) and will be about cache writing techniques.
+Caching upon fetching a resource can be achieved also without being aware of cache reading techninques: those scenarios are, in fact, the natural fit for cache and just a few things can go wrong.
+When modifying resources has to be taken in account, the situation can get tricky.
+Luckily though, there are some patterns to help us out with those situations which we are just about to discuss.

 > **Please Note**
+>
-> If you're looking for an introduction about caching in general and reading techniques, you can go [here](https://dev.to/shikaan/-design-patterns-in-web-development----active-caching-1-23e2)
+> If you're looking for an introduction about caching in general and reading techniques, you can go [here](/cache-reading)

 # What?!
 Writing techniques?!

-**<a href="#code-examples">I am still food drunk.
-GIMME THE CODE</a>**

 I totally see your surprise here.
 In the reading techniques we already mentioned how and when to write to Cache Layer, so why in the hell do we have a set of different strategies here?